DiMuto tackles supply chain inefficiency in Mexico, grows in US with AI-driven solutions

 Building on its three core pillars – Trade Management, Marketplace, and Financial Services – DiMuto continues to advance its AI-powered Marketplace.
 Over the next few months, the company aims to digitalize, track, and facilitate the movement of over US$3 million worth of fresh produce including cucumbers, bell peppers, and strawberries from Mexico into the United States.

 This significant milestone reinforces DiMuto’s mission to redefine global AgriTrade, enhancing transparency, traceability, and operational efficiency while promoting sustainability across the supply chain.
-Leveraging cuPng-edge AI and data-driven insights, DiMuto streamlines complex cross-border trade processes, ensuring better outcomes for both growers and buyers.
+Leveraging cutting-edge AI and data-driven insights, DiMuto streamlines complex cross-border trade processes, ensuring better outcomes for both growers and buyers.

-As DiMuto expands its footprint in the US, it arrives at a crucial 5me when compliance with the Food Safety Modernization Act (FSMA) is becoming increasingly stringent.
+As DiMuto expands its footprint in the US, it arrives at a crucial time when compliance with the Food Safety Modernization Act (FSMA) is becoming increasingly stringent.
 The FSMA enforces rigorous traceability standards, requiring the collection and documentation of Key Data Elements (KDEs) at critical tracking Events (CTEs) across the supply chain.
 DiMuto’s AI-powered platform is equipped to meet these requirements, addressing the growing demand for compliance with these regulations.

-on the DiMuto PlaXorm, and successfully reaching ASEAN markets such as Indonesia, Malaysia, and Singapore under the company’s private label.
+DiMuto has been actively facilitating the export of exotic fruits from Latin America to the Asia Pacific.
+Products including yellow pitahaya and granadilla from Ecuador, mangoes from Colombia, as well and blueberries from Argentina and Ecuador have been digitalized and tracked on the DiMuto PlaXorm, and successfully reaching ASEAN markets such as Indonesia, Malaysia, and Singapore under the company’s private label.
 This established presence in Latin America positions DiMuto as a trusted partner in facilitating cross-border trade between the region and key global markets.

 As DiMuto expands its footprint in Latin America and the US, it remains focused on addressing cross-border supply chain inefficiencies, delivering higher-quality imports with enhanced traceability to the US market.